 These beanbags are colored and have the name of the word written on them.
 You can work on color recognition for younger ones and sight words for preschoolers!

-To play with these bean bags, first find a laundry basket, small trash can, or corn hole board if you have one!
-Then ask your toddler to pick a specific color and throw it in whatever container you have chosen!
+To play with these bean bags, you need first to find a laundry basket, small trash can, or corn hole board!
+Then ask your toddler to pick a specific color and throw it in whatever container you have chosen.

 C. Color Hopping Game